-As of March 13, 2012, the directors and executive officers of the Company (as a group) owned, or exerted direction or control over, a total of 8,666,200 Common Shares, representing 2.97% of the Company's total issued and outstanding Common Shares on a non-fully diluted basis.
+As of the date hereof, the directors and executive officers of the Company (as a group) owned, or exerted direction or control over, a total of 11,938,856 Common Shares, representing 3.70% of the Company's total issued and outstanding Common Shares on a non-fully diluted basis.

-Information is given below with respect to each of the current directors and executive officers of the Company.
-The term of office of each director expires at the end of the May 31, 2012 annual meeting of shareholders.
+The information is given below with respect to each of the current directors and executive officers of the Company.
+The term of office of each director expires at the end of the May 31, 2013 annual meeting of shareholders.